casper-network/ceps/text/0055-signature-based-finality.md

 5. Consensus creates a finality signature for the block.
 6. Linear chain stores the signature and gossips it.
 It also receives signatures sent over the network.
 7. Once the linear chain collects enough signatures for the block, the block is considered signed.
     - If the block is unknown yet, it requests the block from the sender of the last signature.
+If that times out, the block will be requested from the sender of the next signature, and so on.
     - If the block is known, but it isn't the immediate descendant of the highest signed block so far, it requests the range of blocks from the immediate descendant of the highest block to the just signed block.
     - If the block is known and it is the immediate descendant of the highest signed block, it adds the block to the chain as the new highest signed block.